broadinstitute/palantir-workflows/Utilities/IntervalFiles/README.md

   * % of LowGC in LowComplexityRegion: 60% (Jaccard = 4.5%)

 #### LowMappability
-* Summary: Contains regions in reference which are homologous to other regions of length <= 250 exact matches (high stringency), or <= 100 with up to 2 mismatch/1 indel (low stringency).
+* Summary: Contains regions in reference which are homologous to other regions.
+This is achieved using two sets of "stringency" parameters: windows of length >= 100 with multiple alignments having up to 2 mismatch/1 indel < 15 bp (low stringency), and regions of length >= 250 with exact alignment matches (high stringency).
+Note that while conceptually one might expect the latter to be a subset of regions in the former, the latter list has a few more sites than seen in the former (0.03% of high stringency not seen in low).
 Refinements to either subset is available from NIST.
-* Bucket Mirror: `gs://broad-dsde-methods-hydro-gen-truth-data-public/NIST/IntervalFiles/GRCh38_lowmappabilityall.bed.gz`
+* Bucket Mirror: `gs://broad-dsde-methods-hydro-gen-truth-data-public/IntervalFiles/GRCh38_lowmappabilityall.bed.gz`
 * Original File: [here](https://ftp-trace.ncbi.nlm.nih.gov/ReferenceSamples/giab/release/genome-stratifications/v3.1/GRCh38/mappability/GRCh38_lowmappabilityall.bed.gz)
 * Original Documentation: [here](https://ftp-trace.ncbi.nlm.nih.gov/ReferenceSamples/giab/release/genome-stratifications/v3.1/GRCh38/mappability/GRCh38-mappability-README.md)
 * Percent of Genome: 8%